 Maps can contain a wealth of information on the topography of a particular location as well as on landholdings of individual tenants.
 Many collections of estate papers contain detailed maps of parts of the estate.
 In addition the NLI holds a large collection of maps created by individual surveyors, such as the Longfield Map Collection.
 Search our Catalogue and Sources database to locate maps for a particular county or estate.

-Further information on property records is available in our information booklet Family History Research: Sources at the NLI Family History Research Sources at the NLI.pdf (0 MB, Adobe PDF).
+Further information on property records is available in our information booklet Family History Research Sources rev 2014 Family History Research Sources rev 2014.pdf (2.82 MB, Adobe PDF)